 Reading the report

-The New Leads chart allows you to identify your incoming lead volume at a glance.
-Check out the spike in new leads the week of April 10 in the example below!
+The new leads chart allows you to identify your incoming lead volume at a glance.

 The blue bars show your lead totals in each incremental bucket.
 Using the Day, Week, Month, Quarter, and Year selections at the top right corner of the chart, you can change the incremental bucket of each bar in the chart.
 For example, click Day to view new leads per day in your chosen timeframe.
 Over longer periods, you might want to view your new lead volume per quarter or year.